 The Senate House State Historic Site is a wonderful place to visit in the heart of Kingston’s beautiful Stockade district.

-Senate House Museum & Tour: $7.00
+Senate House Museum and Tour: $7.00

 2. 0+ Murals

 Every October Kingston hosts the unique O+ Festival where artists are invited to create large-scale murals across Kingston in exchange for complimentary health care.
+How cool is that?!

-Besides watching artists at work on their murals, the 3 day event also features all sorts of music, art & wellness festivities in different venues around the city.
+Besides watching artists at work on their murals, the 3 day event also features all sorts of music, art, and wellness festivities in different venues around the city.
 It’s an awesome time to visit Kingston, but because the murals are permanent you can view them year-round.